KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/colour/hue_shift.rst

 .. contents::

-This is  the `FilterFrei0r-hueshift0r <https://www.mltframework.org/plugins/FilterFrei0r-hueshift0r/>`_  MLT frame work filter.
+This is the `Frei0r hueshift0r <https://www.mltframework.org/plugins/FilterFrei0r-hueshift0r/>`_ MLT filter.

 Shifts the hue of a source image.